Last updated on July 5th, 2022 at 11:44 am

 - I know that the cause of my being stuck and living in ‘inaction’ is not due to any kind of fear.
 Trust me I’m a ‘feel the fear and do it anyway’ kind of person.

-- I know that the cause of my being stuck is not due to a lack of dreaming.
-I have great ideas for what I want my year to look like, and am truly excited about the possibilities.
+- I know that the cause of my being stuck is not a lack of dreaming.
+I have great ideas for what I want my year to look like and am truly excited about the possibilities.

 - I know now it’s beyond making lists and setting priorities.
 It’s much worse.